meshcloud/meshcloud-docs/docs/administration.landing-zones.md

 ## Configure Landing Zone tags

-Platform Operators can configure a custom Landing Zone [Tag Schema](./meshstack.metadata-tags.md#tag-schemas).
+Platform Operators can configure a custom Landing Zone [meshTag](./meshstack.metadata-tags.md).
 The schema is available during the Landing Zone creation and update.
 For each created Landing Zone different tags can be attached.
 You can tag or modify tags on a landing zone during creation and edit.

 ## Defining Quotas